adreyfus-stripe/payment-flows/e-commerce/payment-intents-auto-conf/README.md

 # Creating a checkout page with Stripe Elements and Payment Intents

-This is an example of an automatic confirmation Payment Intents integrations
+This is an example of an automatic confirmation Payment Intents integration

+To run:

+* Copy the .env.example to .env
+* Run `npm start`